 Use of the Center

 Moreover, during non-exam time frames, access to the Center after 6:30 p.m. requires a swipe card and is limited to Duquesne Law faculty, staff, and students.
-During the exam period, restricted access limited to Duquesne Law patrons shall be expanded to run from noon to midnight.
+During the exam period, restricted access limited to Duquesne Law patrons runs from noon to midnight.
 Others may use the Center during a restricted access period only by appointment with 24 hours notice.
-Please contact Tsegaye Beru for more information.
+Please contact Chuck Sprowls for more information.

 This library is a congressionally designated depository for U.S. Government documents.
-Public access to the government documents collection is guaranteed by public law.
+Public access to the government documents collection is guaranteed by federal law.
 (Title 44 United States Code).
-If you have questions concerning use of Center materials, please ask us.
+If you have questions concerning the use of Center materials, please ask us.

 Eating, Drinking, and Smoking

 Patrons are allowed to bring in drinks in spill-proof containers or bottles.
 Open cans or food of any type are not permitted.
 Water fountains are available on all floors of the Center.
 The entire Law School building is a non-smoking facility, including the Center.

 Please contact Chuck Sprowls (412.396.1133) with Study Room questions.

 - Study Rooms keys are unavailable for either checkout or reservations.